 These are the content types that tend to consistently perform:

-• Essays with a specific hook.
-The more precisely you name a feeling, experience, or question, the more searchable your pin becomes.
+- Essays with a specific hook.
+The more precisely you name a feeling, experience, or question, the more searchable and clickable your pin becomes.

-• Book-related content.
+- Book-related content.
 Lists and recommendations perform strongly.
-Specific titles work better than general ones — ‘books about women in their thirties’ outperforms ‘my favourite reads’.
+Specific titles work better than general ones — ‘books about women in their thirties’ will do better than ‘my favourite reads’.

 On the design side, minimal pins with the post title clearly readable tend to outperform heavily designed graphics.
 Screenshots taken directly from Substack, showing your post header and title, work surprisingly well and take almost no time to create.